OICR/softeng-blog/_posts/junjun_zhang/2017-09-27-dag-db-with-version-control-in-elasticsearch.md

 As you may have noticed all JSON documents in the DAG are completely immutable, they will never be deleted or changed once written.
 This is essentially how Git version control system works under the hood.
-The node JSON docs are like Git's blob objects; the graph member lists for each node type are similar to Git's tree objects.
+The node JSON docs are like Git blob objects; the graph member lists for each node type are similar to Git tree objects.

 ## Implement it in Elasticsearch